 - Computers must be configured to use DHCP to get an IP address.
 Static addresses are not allowed since they conflict with other DHCP users.

-- Software, operating system, or hard drive file/folder modifications on college-owned computers (including installation and deletion) must be approved by the Vice President for Information Services.
-The only exception to this includes faculty and administrative staff installation and upgrades to existing specialized software (examples: faculty courseware, test banks, Winnebago, EDE, and Black Baud).
+- Software, operating system, or hard drive file/folder modifications on college-owned computers (including installation and deletion) must be approved by the Vice President of Information Services.
 Software that must be installed and maintained by IT Services staff include the operating system, the web browser, MS Office applications, and anti-virus software.
-Software installed illegally will be removed by IT Services and reported to the appropriate people.
+Software installed by individuals without consent will be removed by IT Services and reported to the appropriate people.

-- Portable applications and software on removable devices must be approved by the Vice President for Information Services.
+- Portable applications and software on removable devices must be approved by the Vice President of Information Services.

 - Students printing more than 500 pages per semester will be charged 10 cents per page for each page over 500.
 The charge will be added to the student bill.
 When printing to two sides of a piece of paper, this is considered two pages.
 To check your printing quantity: https://www3.thomas.edu/intranet/student-pages.asp.